tylertitsworth/5th-age-srd/Classes/Paladin.md

 **Hit:** 2d6 + Charisma psychic damage, and the target becomes vulnerable to radiant until the end of the battle.

-_Miss:_ Psychic damage equal to your level, and the target becomes vulnerable to holy until the end of your next turn.
+_Miss:_ Psychic damage equal to your level, and the target becomes vulnerable to radiant until the end of your next turn.

 | Higher Level | Effect |
 | --- | --- |